Advertisement

 Remember to warm up and cool down

 At the start of an exercise session, gradually increase the tempo of your chosen activity to the level you sustain for the session.
 At the end allow 5 minutes or more to gradually wind this tempo back.
 Stopping abruptly can result in dizziness.
 A cool-down period can prevent this, and will assist your muscles to recover from exercise.
-This is also the ideal time to stretch your muscles, helping restore them to their resting length in preparation for your next exercise session.
+This is also the ideal time to stretch your muscles, helping restore them in preparation for your next exercise session.

 Again, if it’s some time since you have exercised and you are unsure about how to do this, it’s best to seek professional advice.